RickAi/csci5570_survey_paper/README.md

 ### Timely Dataflow

-`Dataflow` is a popular abstraction for parallel programming because it is composable.
-Instead of having to reason about the global state of a system, a dataflow developer is able to concentrate on writing relatively simple vertices that maintain local state and only communicate with other parts of the system through well-defined edges.
-The MapReduce is a static form of dataflow, with mapper and reducer, two kinds of user-defined vertex.
-While DryadLINQ and Spark use modern language features for functional programming to build dataflow graphs run on cluster.
+`Data stream` is a popular abstraction of parallel programming because it is combinable.
+Data stream developers can focus on writing relatively simple vertices that maintain local state, and can only communicate with other parts of the system through well-defined edges, rather than inferring the global state of the system.
+MapReduce is a static form of data stream with mapper and reducer, two user-defined vertices.
+DryadLINQ and Spark use modern language features for functional programming to build data flow diagrams that run on a cluster.

 <img src="https://raw.githubusercontent.com/RickAi/csci5570_survey_paper/master/images/timely_dataflow.jpg" style="zoom:80%" />

-`Timely dataflow` adds timestamps to messages that flow between vertices in the dataflow graph.
-For example, in the above simple streaming contxt, vertices A and D are not in any loop context, so timestamps at these vertices have no loop counters.
-Vertices B, C and F are nested in a single loop context, so their timestamps have a single loop counter.
-The Ingrees I and Egress E verties sit on the boundary of the loop context, respectively add and remove loop counters to add from timestamps as messages pass through them.
+`Timely dataflow` add timestamps to messages flowing between vertices in a dataflow graph.
+For example, in the simple stream above, vertices A and D are not in any loop context, so the timestamps for these vertices do not have a loop counter.
+Vertices B, C, and F are nested within a single loop context, so their timestamps have a single loop counter.
+Ingrees I and Egress E verties are located at the boundary of the loop context, adding and removing loop counters, respectively, to add from the timestamp as the message passes through them.

 ## PsLite